sebapersson/PEtab.jl/docs/src/Beer_julia_import.md

 ## Import the model file

-To import the Julia model, we need to set the path to Julia file via the variable `jlFilePath`.
-By doing so, we inform `readPEtabModel` to skip searching for an SBML file and instead import the Julia model:
+To import the Julia model, we need to set the path to Julia file via the variable `jlfile_path`.
+By doing so, we inform `PEtabModel` to skip searching for an SBML file and instead import the Julia model:

 ```julia
 using PEtab